Automattic/wp-calypso/client/blocks/upload-image/README.md

 - `imageEditorProps`: (default: allowedAspectRatios set to 1X1) object of additional props to send to `ImageEditor` component.
 - `onImageEditorDone`: (default: `noop`) function to call when user clicks on the "Done" button in `ImageEditor`.
+- `onError`: (default: `noop`) function to call when there's any error during file uploading/image editing.
 - `additionalImageEditorClasses`: string of additional CSS class names to apply to the `ImageEditor` modal.
 - `additionalClasses`: string of additional CSS class names to apply to the `UploadImage` component.
 - `doneButtonText`: text on the "Done" button in Image Editor modal.